Rickaym/discord-ext-i18n/README.md

-# An automatic string translation extension for [PyCord](https://github.com/Pycord-Development/pycord)
+# Automatic Translation Extension for [PyCord](https://github.com/Pycord-Development/pycord)

 ![GitHub](https://img.shields.io/github/license/Rickaym/discord-ext-i18n)
 [![Coverage Status](https://coveralls.io/repos/github/Rickaym/discord-ext-i18n/badge.svg?branch=master)](https://coveralls.io/github/Rickaym/discord-ext-i18n?branch=master)

 ## Key Features

-- Automatic string translation with no code changes
+- Automatic message, embed etc.. translation with no code changes
-- Cached translations with garbage collection
-- Cog incorporability
 - Fully customizable
 - Forward Compatible

-In essence, this extension will translate all specified objects [here](#coverage) into any registered language depending on the preferences of the channel or guild that the object is getting sent to.
-It will be very helpful to go through this short [FAQ](#features-extended--faq).
+In essence, the extension can translate all specified objects [here](#coverage) into any registered language depending on the preferences of the channel or guild that the object is getting sent to.
+For instance, if a channel has the preference for Spanish, any text being sent to the channel will be automatically translated into Spanish before it is sent.

+Check out the [FAQ](#features-extended--faq) for more information.

 ## Installing